arpansahu/django_starter/readme_manager/partials/introduction_main.md

-# django_starter | Django Project CRUD using AJAX, DJANGO FORMS, GRAPHQL and DJANGO REST/GRAPHQL APIs
+# Django Starter | Django Base project clone, save the hustle

 This is a simple django CRUD project